Curry leaves powder | Karivepaku podi | Curry leaves rice

 This karivepaku podi is healthy, delicious and quick to make.
-It can be a quick fix to dinner as well when you do not have time to make a elaborate meal, just mix it with cooked rice along with oil and roasted peanuts or any other nuts.
+It can be a quick fix to dinner as well when you do not have time to make an elaborate meal.
+Just mix it with cooked rice along with oil and roasted peanuts or any other nuts.

 Update: I have been dehydrating the curry leaves for this podi in the oven.
-It is so much easier and does not need oil too.
-Also you can store these dehydrated curry leaves for upto a month in a glass jar.
+It is so much easier when you make a large batch and does not need oil too.
+Also you can store these dehydrated curry leaves for up to a month in a glass jar.

 You can also powder the curry leaves alone without spices and sprinkle on your veggie stir fry dishes.

-2. Drain them in colander.
+2. Shake the sprigs well to remove excess water.
+Leave them in a colander.
 When the water drains off completely.
-Spread them on a thick cotton cloth until the moisture dries up completely.
+Separate the leaves from the sprigs and spread them on a thick cotton cloth until the moisture dries up completely.
 I usually dry these leaves in the morning around 10 am and leave it on the dinning table until evening 4.
+You can also leave them overnight.
+Measure 1 cup leaves (tightly packed) to use in this recipe.

-3. On a low flame dry roast dals for 2 mins, then add red chilies.
+3. On a low to medium flame dry roast 1 tablespoon urad dal and 1 tablespoon chana dal until light golden, then add 3 to 4 dried red chilies.
 Adjust the amount of red chilies to suit your taste.
-I used kashmiri red chilies.
-Roast until the dals turn golden and chilies turn crisp.
+I used Kashmiri or byadgi red chilies.
+Roast until the dal turns golden and chilies turn crisp.
 Keep tossing in between to prevent burning.

 roasting dal for curry leaves powder